FelixWaweru/elevenlabs-node/README.md

 const voiceResponse = voice.deleteVoice({
     // Required Parameters
-    voiceId:         "pNInz6obpgDQGcFmaJgB"          // The ID of the voice you want to get }).then((res) => {
+    voiceId:         "pNInz6obpgDQGcFmaJgB"          // The ID of the voice you want to delete }).then((res) => {
     console.log(res);
 });